 Mortgages for First Time Buyers

-Despite the rise in mortgage interest rates and costs of living in recent years, first time buyers still account for almost half of mortgage business.
-This can be due to purchasing schemes, such as shared ownership, help-to-buy on new build properties and adapted lender support, such as higher loan-to-value (LTV) products.
-Longer mortgage terms (how long you have your mortgage until it is paid off) has meant monthly mortgage payments can be more affordable and help individuals get on the property ladder.
-However, research shows that 30% of first-time buyers are unaware of the buying process and what can positively or negatively affect their ability to purchase their first home.
-As a brokerage, we want to help our current and potential clients have a clear understanding of how to prepare, apply and complete on purchasing their first property to make the process as clear as possible.
+Despite the rise in interest rates and the cost of living in recent years, first time buyers still account for almost a quarter of our mortgage business.
+This can be attributed to purchasing schemes, such as shared ownership, help-to-buy on new build properties and adapted lender support, such as higher loan-to-value (LTV) products.
+Longer mortgage terms (how long you have your mortgage until it is paid off) has meant monthly mortgage payments can be more affordable, helping individuals get on the property ladder.
+However, we understand first-time buyers may be unaware of the buying process and what can positively or negatively affect their ability to purchase their first home and as a brokerage, we want to help our current and potential clients have a clear understanding of how to prepare, apply and complete on purchasing their first property!

 - Affordability

 Whether you are purchasing on your own, with a partner, friend or family member, you will have maximum affordability amount which is accumulated by taking into consideration your earned income such as salary and investments against your current and expected commitments such as children and debts.
-A basic generalization is that lenders will allow you to borrow around 4.5x the salary of the buyer(s) combined, however some lenders have special schemes to help first-time-buyers borrow a little bit more, such as nationwide who will offer up to 6x the amount subject to income amount and credit score.
+A basic generalisation is that lenders will allow you to borrow around 4.5x the buyer(s) net income, however some lenders have special schemes to help first-time-buyers and differentiating criteria’s, which is where we come in, to research and advise on who will lend you the most affordable amount based on your specific circumstances.

 - Deposit

-You will need a deposit with most lenders to purchase, for first time buyers this is generally 5-10% of the property value, it is worth noting that interest rates are typically lower when a 10% deposit is available and will mean your monthly payments are reduced and less interest is paid overall.
+You will require a deposit with most lenders in order to purchase.
+For first time buyers this is generally 5-10% of the property value, it is worth noting that interest rates are typically lower when a 10% deposit is available and will mean your monthly payments are reduced and less interest is paid overall.
 Deposits can be accumulated by savings from your income, investments such as bonds or gifts from family or friends, any of these will need to be evidenced to the broker and lender.

 - Finding your first home and making an offer

 Once you are in the position to purchase your first home, it is time to begin finding that perfect property.
 Whether you are looking to find a home that needs minimal work, or a home that you wish to do renovations on, it will need to be within your affordability based on your loan amount and deposit.
-Estate agents will often request a lender Decision in Principle (DIP) certificate that proves you are in the position to put in an offer on a property, that lasts for 3 months, so there is not always a rush to find a property.
+Estate agents will often request a lender Decision in Principle (DIP) certificate that proves you are in the position to put in an offer on a property, this documents remains valid for 3 months, so there is less pressure to find a property.
 Once an offer is accepted on a property, it will be time for your broker to go to full application with the proposed lender.

 - Mortgage offer

-Once an application has been submitted to your proposed lender, they will request information and documents to prove the mortgage amount requested is affordable, these will likely be pay slips for the employed, Tax overviews and calculations for the self-employed and bank statements to track your spending.
-When the lender is satisfied with the information, they will produce an offer, on average this document remains valid for up to 6 months to allow for your instructed solicitor to begin their legal proceedings.
+Upon submission, the lender will request information and documentation to prove the mortgage amount requested is affordable, these will likely be pay slips for the employed, Tax overviews and calculations for the self-employed and bank statements to track your spending.
+When the lender is satisfied with the information, they will produce an offer, on average this document remains valid for up to 6 months to allow for your instructed solicitor to complete their legal proceedings.
 We recommend using a local conveyancing branch where you can visit your solicitor for face-to-face appointments.
-Whilst online conveyancing can be attractive due to its low initial costs, these can be easily driven up due to hidden costs, along with delays in responses.
+Whilst online conveyancing can be attractive due to its low initial costs, these can be easily driven up by hidden costs, along with delays in communication.
 We have several solicitors that we can recommend across the South-East region, please do not hesitate to enquire.

 As a broker we pride ourselves by remaining with you from an initial enquiry, through to completion and helping you with any hurdles you may face to make the process as smooth sailing as possible.
 This includes remaining in contact with your instructed solicitors throughout, checking the proposed lenders rates until exchange to ensure you complete on the best rate and providing services for a number of required insurances; Life, Critical illness, Income protection and Buildings & Contents.